realworldocaml/book/en/02-guided-tour.md

 transforming the elements of that list.
 Note that `List.map` creates a new list and does not modify the original.

-In this example, the function `String.length` is passed using under the _labeled argument_ `~f`.
+In this example, the function `String.length` is passed under the _labeled argument_ `~f`.
 Labels allow you to specify function arguments by name rather than by position.
 As you can see below, we can change the order of labeled arguments without changing the function's behavior.